jappeace/jappeaceApplication/content/undeadlock-event-source.md

 We compare the event table to the `event_applied` table, and return any events that don't exist in that.
 We're still ordering by id to ensure the correct order.
 Is this correct?
-Let's consider concurency once more: consider connection `A` and `B`:
+Let's consider concurrency once more with connection `A` and `B`:

 1. `A` opens a transaction and inserts a user, but has to do other event source queries as well.
 2. `B` opens a transaction does it's projection work and wants to insert an event, `B` creates a new row in the `even_applied` table and completes.
    There is no need to wait since there is no single row lock.
+   So `B` finishes.
 3. `A` finishes it's other event sourcing completes.

 This doesn't deadlock.
-However it's not completely correct in that A get's id 1. and `B` get's id 2, but `A` finishes after `B`.
+However it's not completely correct in that `A` get's id 1. and `B` get's id 2, but `A` finishes after `B` by inserting another event.
-So on reprojection `A` get's applied before `B`, but the transaction will check for correctness after the result of `B` on initial projection.
+So on reprojection one of `A`'s events get's applied before `B`, but the transaction will check for correctness after the result of `B` on initial projection.
 This *may* cause issues.
 This problem was also present in the original implementation, since an id is acquired before the lock waiting happens.
-I think a solution would be to group the events by transaction id.
-And then order by last created event.
+I think a solution would be to group the events by transaction id, and then order by last created event.
-In this case all events created before `B` would be pushed behind it by the event happening after `B`.
+In this case all events created before `B` would be pushed behind it by event happening after `B`.
-So for example the event table get's an extra field:
+So for example the event table gets an extra field:
 ```sql
 CREATE TABLE event (
     id serial PRIMARY KEY NOT NULL,